What is Champion the Change?

 At the heart of our campaign are our volunteers, called Champions, who have lived experience of mental illness and stigma.
-They use their voices, experiences and passion to help end negative attitudes and behaviours to those suffering with mental illness.
+They use their voices, experiences and passion to help end negative attitudes and behaviours to those experiencing mental ill-health.

-The Buckinghamshire partnership, which was formerly called Time to Change Bucks, was established in April 2018 and is hosted by the Buckinghamshire Health and Wellbeing Board with Buckinghamshire Council and Buckinghamshire Mind.
+The Buckinghamshire partnership, formerly Time to Change Bucks, was established in April 2018 and is hosted by the Buckinghamshire Health and Wellbeing Board with Buckinghamshire Council and Buckinghamshire Mind.

 Why do we need to end mental health stigma?

 Navigating life with a mental health condition can be tough, made worse by the impact of experiencing stigma and discrimination.
 For many people, stigma causes them to feel ashamed, isolated and as if they are to blame for their symptoms.

 The effects of facing judgement from others and being treated differently due to an illness are far reaching and often prevent people seeking the help and support they need to start the journey towards recovery.

 The most effective way to end mental health stigma and discrimination is to tackle negative judgements through increasing awareness and education.